 Following are some tips to avoid getting a UTI:

-• Prior to sexual intercourse, it is recommended that both partners clean their genital areas to minimise the bacteria load.
+- Prior to sexual intercourse, it is recommended that both partners clean their genital areas to minimize the bacteria load.
 After sexual intercourse, urinate to remove bacteria that may have entered the urinary tract.

-• Cranberries (in the form of the fruit, juice, and tablets) and probiotics may be useful as dietary supplements to minimise chances of getting a UTI.
+- Cranberries (in the form of the fruit, juice, and tablets) and probiotics may be useful as dietary supplements to minimize chances of getting a UTI.
 Cranberries prevent the bacteria from adhering to the walls of the urinary tract, reducing the chance of an infection.
 Probiotics generally help regulate a healthy, balanced bacterial flora to combat external infections.